Huntsburg Township, Geauga County, Ohio: Geography

 No municipalities are located in Huntsburg Township.

 Name and history

 Huntsburg Township was established in 1821.
 The township was named for Dr. Eben Hunt, an original owner of the land.
 It is the only Huntsburg Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

+Huntsburg Pumpkin Festival

+A Pumpkin Festival is held near the town hall each year in October.
+The festival features giant pumpkins, live performers, contests, food vendors and more.